 Class action suits have been filed in a number of states against individual cigarette manufacturers, alleging, among other things, that the use of the terms "light" and "ultralight" constitutes unfair and deceptive trade practices.
 One such suit (Schwab v.
 Philip Morris), pending in federal court in New York against the cigarette manufacturers, seeks to create a nationwide class of "light" cigarette smokers and includes Liggett as a defendant.
 The action asserts claims under the Racketeer Influenced and Corrupt Organizations Act (RICO).
 The proposed class is seeking as much as \$200,000,000 in damages, which could be trebled under RICO.
 In November 2005, the court ruled that if the class is certified, the plaintiffs would be permitted to calculate damages on an aggregate basis and use "fluid recovery" theories to allocate them among class members.
 Fluid recovery would permit potential damages to be paid out in ways other than merely giving cash directly to plaintiffs, such as establishing a pool of money that could be used for public purposes.
-On September 25, 2006, the court granted plaintiffs' motion for class certification.
-On November 20, 2006, the United States Court of Appeals for the Second Circuit issued a permanent stay of the case, pending appeal.
+In September 2006, the court granted plaintiffs' motion for class certification.
+In November 20, 2006, the United Stated Court of Appeals for the Second Circuit granted the defendants' motions to stay the district court proceedings and for review of the class certification ruling.
+Oral argument was held on July 10, 2007 and the parties are awaiting a decision.
+Liggett is a defendant in the case.

-There are currently four individual tobacco-related actions pending where Liggett is the only tobacco company defendant.
+There are currently three individual tobacco-related actions pending where Liggett is the only tobacco company defendant.
 In April 2004, in one of these cases, a jury in a Florida state court action awarded compensatory damages of \$540 against Liggett.
 In addition, plaintiff's counsel was awarded legal fees of \$752.
-Liggett has appealed both the verdict and the award of legal fees.
+Liggett appealed both the verdict and the award of legal fees.
+In October 2007, the Fourth District Court of Appeal affirmed the compensatory award.
+Liggett filed a motion for rehearing and/or certification.
 In March 2005, in another case in Florida state court in which Liggett is the only defendant, the court granted Liggett's motion for summary judgment.
-The plaintiff appealed and, in June 2006, a Florida intermediate appellate court reversed the trial court's decision and remanded the case back to the trial court.
-Trial has been scheduled in Missouri state court for May 2007 in another case.
+The plaintiff appealed and, in June 2006, the court reversed and remanded the case back to the trial court.
+The court granted plaintiff leave to add a claim for punitive damages.
+Discovery is ongoing.
+The case has been set for trial in January 2008.